microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 * **AppFolder** grants permission for the app to read and write files in a dedicated folder in OneDrive.
 This constraint is only exposed on [Files permissions](#files-permissions) and is only valid for Microsoft accounts.
 * If **no constraint** is specified the app is limited to performing the operations on the resources owned by the signed-in user.
 For example, _User.Read_ grants privileges to read the profile of the signed-in user only, and _Mail.Read_ grants permission to read only mail in the mailbox of the signed-in user.

-> **Note**:
+> [!NOTE]
-> 1. In delegated scenarios, the effective permissions granted to your app are constrained by the privileges of the signed-in user in the organization.
+> In delegated scenarios, the effective permissions granted to your app are constrained by the privileges of the signed-in user.
+For administrators, these privileges are defined through the [Azure AD roles](/azure/active-directory/roles/permissions-reference) that the user is assigned.
-> 2. Azure AD roles also provide permissions to manage Azure AD resource.
-To see which permissions are included in each Azure AD role, see the [Azure AD built-in roles reference](/azure/active-directory/roles/permissions-reference).

 ## Microsoft accounts and work or school accounts